Gyanankur23/Titanic-Analysis-New-Visualizations-/README.md

 # Titanic-Analysis-New-Visualizations-

-Absolutely, here's your updated and properly structured README.md tailored for titanic_new_visualizations.py, now reflecting that the screenshots come from your Matplotlib + Seaborn outputs, not Dash.
-It’s professional, clean, and optimized with emoji-enhanced markdown sections, file references, and illustrative code snippets.

 # 📊 Titanic Dataset Visual Insights — Seaborn & Matplotlib Edition

 ## 🚀 Overview
 This project explores the Titanic dataset through elegant, statistical visualizations using `Seaborn` and `Matplotlib`.

 The script `titanic_new_visualizations.py` produces insightful plots that reveal survival trends, class distributions, and age analytics.

 Created by **Gyanankur Baruah** — `GitHub: @Gyanankur23`